edge/link/README.md

 # Link

-> Cryptographically‑secure, trust‑minimised WebSocket link‑layer for the Edge network.
+> Cryptographically secure, trust minimised WebSocket link layer for the Edge network.

 Edge Link (`@edge/link`) is a cryptographically authenticated session layer for secure peer-to-peer coordination.
 It establishes a thin, trust-minimised relay layer over raw or TLS WebSockets, ensuring identity, integrity, and session continuity.
 Designed for distributed systems with strong cryptographic guarantees, it forms the connective substrate for blockchain-adjacent applications that require lightweight, verifiable communication.